 So on May 16, 2015, after a 4-hour air travel, I have set foot to the beloved country of Samsung, Etude and Gangnam Style.
 Please be reminded that Korea is an hour advance to Philippine time.
 Upon arrival, I feel like I’m in a Koreanovela, with the language and fair people surrounding me.
 In the airport, the cheapest way to go to the city is by AREX.
 If you are not in the hurry, just take the all stop train for KRW 4,250.

 My mom got Summit Hotel in Dongdaemun as our hotel.
 It’s actually good but cost 27,000 pesos for 4 nights.
 Kinda pricey.
 We met a Filipino family on Nami Island and they told us they’re just booked in hostels around the palaces.
 I saw hostels around Seoul and they look clean.
 I advised you to get a hotel/hostel near Myeondong or Seoul station so that you can enjoy night market until dawn.
 No how-to-go-back-to-our-hotel worries!

-One thing I observed with the Koreans are that they’re either busy with their phones or significant other.
-So single travelers, be sure to be emotional ready when coming here because they don’t mind the public display of attention.
+One thing I observed that the Koreans are either busy with their phones or significant other.
+So single travelers, be sure to be emotionally ready when coming here because they don’t mind the public display of attention.

-So yeah expect my detailed blog post of every places we went!
+So yeah expect my detailed blog post on every place we went!